harshshrivastava15/flightBooking/README.md

 # Airline Management System

-A simple Airline Management System built using Spring Boot.
+A simple Airline Management System built using Spring Boot and MySQL.

 ## Features

 - View all flight schedules.
 - Get flight details by ID.
-- Book a ticket.
+- Book a ticket (with flight association).
 - View ticket details by ticket ID.
 - Cancel a booked ticket.
-- Basic validations for duplication and input checks.
+- Data is persisted using MySQL and managed via Spring Data JPA.

+## Database

+- Two tables: `flight_schedule` and `user_tickets`.
+- `user_tickets` has a foreign key reference to `flight_schedule`.

 ## Endpoints